How To Comment on a Performance Review, With Examples

 20 sample performance review phrases for employees

-Phrasing your thoughts effectively might be difficult, especially when you’re nervous or under pressure.
-To take some heat off, keep a few phrases and terms handy that can elevate your comments.
+Phrasing your thoughts effectively might be difficult, especially when you're nervous or under pressure.
+To take some heat off, keep a few phrases and terms handy that can elevate your comments for your employee performance review.

-Let’s consider a few key competencies that most companies look for and show how you can formulate your comments around them.
-When you use these examples as starting points, add specifics from your actual work situation to support the claims.
+Let's consider a few key competencies that most companies look for and show how you can formulate your comments around them.
+You can use these templates as starting points, but you'll need to add specifics from your actual work situation to support the claims.

 1. Problem-solving